EricDunaway/CourseManager_UI/README.md

 ## Description

 This is the frontend UI for the C++ and Python projects.
+This will be rendered in the webview for the other projects

 ```
-Note: This UI will not function without the JS functions injected by the or Python project
+Note: This UI will not function without the JS functions injected by the other project
 ```

 **Run `yarn start` before running either the C++ or Python project**